Paul Schmidt (politician)

-Paul Schmidt (born 4 January 1966 in Karlsruhe) is a German politician of the Alternative for Germany (AfD).
-He has been a member of the Alternative for Germany since 2013.
+Paul Schmidt (born 1966) is a German politician.
+He currently serves as a member of the Bundestag for Baden-Württemberg, as a member of Alternative for Germany.

-He is a member of the 21st German Bundestag since 25 March 2025.
-Since May 20, 2025, he has been a full member of the Bundestag Committee on the Environment, Climate Protection, Nature Conservation and Nuclear Safety and a deputy member of the Bundestag Committees on Health, on Research, Technology, Space and Technology Assessment and on Housing, Urban Development, Construction and Communes.
-In the 2025 Bundestag election, he had succeeded in entering parliament via the state list of the AfD Baden-Württemberg.

-Life
+Early life

-After attending primary school and grammar school, Paul Schmidt graduated from the Bismarck-Gymnasium Karlsruhe in 1985 with Latinum and Graecum.
-He then began his physics studies at the Technical University of Darmstadt and continued it after two semesters from September 1986 on at Syracuse University (SU), Syracuse, NY, USA, where he received a scholarship as a rower.
-During his studies, he worked as an radiation worker in the laboratory.
+Schmidt studied physics at the Technical University of Darmstadt, including two semesters at Syracuse University (SU), Syracuse, NY, USA, where he received a rowing scholarship.
+During his studies, he worked as a radiation worker in the laboratory.
 In 1988, he received his Bachelor-of-Science and in 1991 his Master-of-Science degree in Physics, both at Syracuse University.
-The title of his master's thesis read: "Light interactions with phycomyces sporangiophores investigated with optical and biochemical approaches".
 His first professional station was the former Karlsruhe Nuclear Research Center (now Forschungszentrum Karlsruhe).
-As a young test engineer, Paul Schmidt worked on a 1:20 scale model of a fast breeder reactor.

-In 1993, he accepted a doctoral position at the Justus Liebig University in Giessen, Hesse, Germany, at the chair of the renowned biophysicist Prof. Dr. Jürgen Kiefer.
-The topic of his doctorate as Dr. rer. nat. was "Mutation Triggering by Different Types of Radiation in Rodent and Human Cells: Induction and Molecular Analysis".
-Parallel to his doctorate, Schmidt completed postgraduate studies in "Medical Physics and Technology" at the University of Kaiserslautern, Rhineland-Palatinate, Germany.
+In 1993, he accepted a doctoral position at the Justus Liebig University in Giessen, Hesse, Germany, at the chair of the biophysicist Prof. Dr. Jürgen Kiefer.
 He returned to Forschungszentrum Karlsruhe as a post-doc.
 At the Institute for Reactor Safety, he worked on the thermohydraulic design of a lead-cooled nuclear reactor.
-Then came the step into industry: As project coordinator at the Gesellschaft für Nuklear Service (GNS) in Essen, Paul Schmidt was responsible for the development of CASTOR® fuel-assembly containers for energy suppliers in the USA and Italy.
+Then came the step into industry: As project coordinator at the Gesellschaft für Nuklear Service (GNS) in Essen, Schmidt was responsible for the development of fuel-assembly containers for energy suppliers in the USA and Italy.